-6. You can escape to nature anytime you want
+6. You can escape to nature any time you want

 Sometimes, living in an urban locale means sacrificing access to gorgeous naturescapes.
 Not so in Charlotte.
 If you need a break from the congestion, there are several beaches close enough for a day trip.
-Ramsey Creek Park, for instance, is a mere 45-minute drive from Charlotte, and features a 46-acre waterfront park with picnic shelters, playground, nature trails, and more, on the Lake Norman waterfront.
-If you’re after a saltwater beach, you’ll have to trek a bit further to Myrtle Beach, which is about 3.5 hours southeast of the city – but it’ll be worth it to dip your toes in the Atlantic.
+Ramsey Creek Park, for instance, is a mere 45-minute drive from Charlotte and features a 46-acre waterfront park with picnic shelters, a playground, nature trails, and more on the Lake Norman waterfront.
+If you’re after a saltwater beach, you’ll have to trek a bit further to Myrtle Beach, which is about 3.5 hours southeast of the city — but it’ll be worth it to dip your toes in the Atlantic.